 In fact, bone broth is a healthy food that both you and your pooch can enjoy together.
 There are many good reasons to incorporate bone broth into your dog’s diet regularly.
 We’ve put together this guide to provide you with all the information about why you should be feeding your dog bone broth and how to safely do so.
-Here are the benefits of bone broth for dogs that you should know:

 What Exactly Is Bone Broth?

 In short, bone broth is simply water that bones from chickens, cows, and pigs have been simmered in for an extended period.
 You could use bones from just one animal or a mixture of animals, depending on your preferences.
 After the bones have been simmered, they are strained from the water, and the water becomes your bone broth.
 Sometimes vegetables are added to the mix for a little variety, but this isn’t a requirement.
 Bone broth isn’t complicated, and it can be as affordable or as expensive as you want it to be.

 The 9 Benefits of Bone Broth For Dogs

 If your dog needs to take in extra liquids or you struggle to get them to drink enough water, bone broth may be beneficial.
 Bone broth has a high water content because of how it’s made.
 It’s also much tastier than just plain water, which may help encourage your dog to drink and hydrate more.